micro-community/development/docs/pages/tutorials/authorization.markdown

 admin                                       admin       n/a
 ```

-Let's ignore the service accounts for now and focus on the 'admin' scoped account with the id 'admin'.
-Now, we have to options before removing the default account: either log in as admins with username 'admin' and password 'micro':
+Now, we have to options to secure our installation: either log in as admins with username 'admin' and password 'micro':

 ```sh
 $ micro login